eben-vranken/universal-migration-agent/README.md

 # vue-migration-agent
-LLM-powered agent which automates Vue 2 to Vue 3 migration
+An LLM Agent to Automate Vue 2 to Vue 3 Migration is a project that uses a large language model (LLM) to automate the migration process from Vue 2 to Vue 3